An accelerated proximal gradient method for multiobjective optimization: Conclusion

 By putting information of the previous points into the subproblem, we have successfully accelerated the proximal gradient method for multiobjective optimization and proved its convergence rate under natural assumptions, which was an open problem.
 Moreover, we showed an efficient way of computing the subproblem via its dual.
 As the experiments suggested, the proposed methods are also effective from the numerical point of view.

-Since many schemes for single-objective optimization had been developed, following the idea of Nesterov's acceleration technique, this paper may also contribute to the development of various multiobjective optimization methods.
+This paper shows the convergence rate for the sequence of the merit function values and the classical global convergence concerning accumulation points but does not provide the global convergence of the sequence of iterates itself.
+For single-objective optimization, by changing the update rule for the parameter~$t_k$, Chambolle and Dossal have proposed a variant with the iterates' global convergence~\cite{Chambolle2015}.
+In the multi-objective optimization problem, it may also be possible to modify the algorithm similarly and obtain the global convergence of iterates.
+Moreover, since many schemes for single-objective optimization had been developed, following the idea of Nesterov's acceleration technique, this paper may also contribute to the development of various multiobjective optimization methods.
+Extensions to vector optimization and its generalization, the vector optimization problem with variable domination structure~\cite{Bouza2022,Kobis2022}, may also be worth considering.
 Such extensions will be subjects of future works.